Deepak-Mishra815/Advanced-Excel-Project-Black-Money-Analysis/README.md

 This advanced Excel project provided a comprehensive analysis of black money transactions, utilizing various Excel functions and techniques.
 The results offer valuable insights into the distribution and nature of black money transactions across different countries and industries.

 ## Files
-- [Black_Money_Analysis.xlsx](Black_Money_Analysis.xlsx): The Excel file containing the project data and analysis.
+-[Black Money Dataset (Recovered).xlsx](Black%20Money%20Dataset%20(Recovered).xlsx): The Excel file containing the project data and analysis.
 (Click the link to view the file directly on GitHub)